 At the end of Day 3 you will be driven back to the town of Uyuni to take the last flight back to La Paz.

 The Salt Flat tour covers 3 meals a day so you don’t have to worry!
 After getting back to Uyuni and before your flight, you will have some time to eat in Uyuni.
 We ate at Restaurant Cactus and the food was really good (they offer Bolivia & Korean food) but it took a really really long time to get our food.

 If you plan to fly back to La Paz after your 3 day tour, you will have to take the last flight around 8:30pm.
 If you were like me and planning to fly back home the next day at 3:30am or 8am, then I would suggest that you either spend a few hours resting at the La Paz airport (the airport has an hourly hotel) or rest at a hostel near the hotel.
 It was a lot cheaper for us to go to a hostel called Hostal Internacional.
 The guy from our La Paz hostel picked us up from the airport for free and was really nice and helpful.
 Even though we only got 2 hours of sleep that night, it was still nice to be able to shower after 3 days of no showering on the Salt Flat.

-Bolivia Itinerary Day 14 – Bogota, Colombia & Return Flight
+Last Day of 2 Weeks in Peru and Bolivia – Bogota, Colombia & Return Flight

 Morning: Rise and shine!
 There is a 3:30am flight out of La Paz to Bogota, Colombia for many international connections.
 The bad thing is you will probably get at most 2 hours of sleep the night before.
 The good thing is you can nap on the flight and arrive bright and early in the beautiful city of Bogota, which is very different from the desert landscape of your previous 3 days.